neighborhoods/PrefabFitness/README.md

 Each FunctionXY directory contains a specific README.md for that function.

 ## Setting up Xdebug for PrefabFitness
 1. Determine the xdebug port for this project.
-You can find this in the Dockerfile in the line starting `EXPOSE`.
-You can also validate that by running, from your host, `docker-compose exec prefab_fitness php -i | grep xdebug.remote_port`.
+You can find this by running, from your host, `docker-compose exec prefab_fitness php -i | grep xdebug.remote_port`.
 Set this value in PHPStorm Preferences under `Languages & Framworks > PHP > Debug` in the field "Debug Port".
 2. In PHPStorm Preferences, under `Languages & Framworks > PHP > Servers`, add a new entry where Name and Host are